Safe Harbor Marinas and Storage Options

 Types of Anchors: Ensuring a Solid Hold

-• Fluke Anchors: Ideal for sandy bottoms, light and easy to store.
+• Fluke Anchors: Perfect for sandy bottoms.
+They’re lightweight and easy to store, which I appreciate on smaller boats.

 Legal Considerations and Regulations